RamiSabbagh23/mobile_robot_ws/README.md

 - 👁️ **robot_rviz/** – RViz configuration for visualization of sensors, TF, and the robot.
 - 🧭 **robot_slam/** – SLAM Toolbox integration for mapping and localization.
 - 🚀 **autonomous_explorer/** – Wall-following exploration node (right-hand rule) using LaserScan and Twist.
+- 📍 **astar_plan.py + pure_pursuit_follow.py** – Path planning using A* and trajectory following using a dynamic Pure Pursuit controller with RViz visualization.

 ---